Hakeem626/Day-Scheduler/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.a
+This project is licensed under the MIT License.